 There are three main pathways that nutrients can take in order to be absorbed by plants.
 These pathways are the roots, stems, and leaves.

 Roots are typically the main source of nutrients for plants as they absorb water and minerals from the soil.
 When the concentration of a particular nutrient is low in the soil, then the plant absorbs that nutrient from the soil through its roots.
-The roots grow down into the soil and extract water and minerals to bring up to the plant.
+The roots grow down into the soil and extract water and minerals to bring up the plant.
 The type of soil, the amount of water, and the age of the plant can all affect how well the roots absorb nutrients.

 As the root grows through the soil, it provides a pathway for water and minerals to travel up to the plant.
 The roots also serve as anchors for the plant, keeping it in place.
-The roots are able to take in the nutrients because they have tiny hairs that help them absorb the nutrients from the soil.
+Roots are able to take in nutrients because they have tiny hairs that help them absorb the nutrients from the soil.
 The roots also release a sugary substance called exudates, which helps to attract helpful bacteria and fungi to the area around the root.
 These bacteria and fungi help to break down the nutrients in the soil so that they can be taken up by the plant.

 The stems of plants are also able to absorb nutrients via air and water.
 The stem of a plant is important for nutrient absorption.
-The stem is responsible for transporting the water and nutrients from the roots to all other parts of the plant.
+The stem is responsible for transporting water and nutrients from the roots to all other parts of the plant.
 Additionally, stems are covered in tiny hairs that help increase the surface area for absorption.
 Finally, the stem houses special cells called “stomata” which open and close to regulate gas exchange (including CO2 and water vapour).
 When stomata are open, they allow carbon dioxide to enter the plant and photosynthesis to take place.
 When stomata are closed, water vapour escapes from the plant and respiration occurs.

 The leaves of plants are the primary source of photosynthesis.
 They use sunlight to convert carbon dioxide into oxygen and sugar.
 The leaves can also absorb nutrients from the air and water.
 Leaves are important for taking up carbon dioxide and water from the environment.